-Exploration and production for offshore gas can also continue, including drilling from onshore to offshore.
+Exploration and production for offshore gas in State Waters (3 nautical miles off the coast) can also continue, including drilling from onshore to offshore.

 Unconventional gas ban

-The Resources Amendment Legislation (Fracking Ban) Act 2017 also amends the Petroleum Act 1998 to ban hydraulic fracturing and amends the Mineral Resources (Sustainable Development) Act 1990 to:
+The Resources Amendment Legislation (Fracking Ban) Act 2017 amended the Petroleum Act 1998 to ban hydraulic fracturing and amends the Mineral Resources (Sustainable Development) Act 1990 to:

-- prevent the exploration for and mining of coal seam gas.
+- permanently ban exploration for and mining of coal seam gas.

 A person who discovers any coal seam gas on any land must report in writing that discovery to the Minister as soon as practicable.